-We recommend, before you come to Oxford, that you buy and read
+We strongly recommend, before you come up to Oxford, that you buy and read:

-- Utilitarianism, J.S.Mill, Oxford Philosophical Texts, ed Roger Crisp 1998 (OUP); - At least one of the following introductions to general philosophy: - Simon Blackburn, Think (CUP 1999) - Earl Conee and Theodore Sider, Riddles of existence: A guided tour of metaphysics (OUP 2005)
+- □ J.S.Mill, Utilitarianism, Oxford Philosophical Texts, ed.
+Roger Crisp (Oxford: OUP, 1998) - □ At least one of the following introductions to general philosophy: - Simon Blackburn, Think (Cambridge: CUP, 1999) - Earl Conee and Theodore Sider, Riddles of existence: A guided tour of metaphysics (Oxford: OUP, 2005)

-For Logic, you will use a manual written for the Oxford course and available once you are here.
+For Logic, you will use a manual specially written for the Oxford course.
 If you would like to consult it ahead of time, the manual is

-• Volker Halbach, The Logic Manual (OUP)
+□ Volker Halbach, The Logic Manual (Oxford: OUP)